The Department of Earth & Environment offers two premier undergraduate degrees in the natural and social sciences:

 Students majoring in Earth & Environment have the opportunity to earn a professional master’s degree along with their bachelor’s degree in our signature BA/MA programs.
 Undergraduates majoring in Earth & Environmental Science or Environmental Analysis & Policy can earn a master’s degree in:

-Whether in Ecuador, New Zealand, Australia, or Denmark, many Earth & Environment students take advantage of study abroad and other unique opportunities available at Boston University.
-Within the descriptions of our majors, you’ll find our most popular programs.
-Visit BU Global Programs to explore the full range or opportunities.
+Whether in Australia, Denmark, or Washington, D.C., many Earth & Environment students take advantage of study abroad and other unique opportunities available at Boston University.
+Visit BU Global Programs to explore the full range of opportunities.

 Experiential Learning Opportunities